Article by F. L. Toth

 In Thrilling Cities Ian mentions no fewer than twenty-nine restaurants and eateries, but he saves his finest praise for the Oyster Bar at Grand Central Station.
 Before COVID, I would have written simply that it is still there, still excellent, but with a long waiting list.
-At this writing the Oyster Bar is closed.
+At the time of writing, the Oyster Bar is closed.
 We can only hope it will reopen, as it is a long-standing tradition.

 The website still has this description:

 The oldest restaurant in Grand Central, this landmark has one of the largest and freshest seafood menus, [sic] including in the city.
 Here, you’ll find 25 types of fish and up to 30 varieties of oysters, along with other seafood specialties.
 All of this matched with an award-winning wine list featuring 80 selections by the glass.
 Open Monday thru Saturday for lunch and dinner.
 Reservations are recommended.
 Come on in.
 The seafood’s fine.